LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 ```
 cd mmseg_ros_docker/docker
-docker start docker-mmsegmetation-melodic-1
-# or use the container ID:
+# use the container ID:
 docker start 1f9e8304ccdc
 docker exec -it 1f9e8304ccdc /bin/bash
 ```

+The Docker environment is configured with the following components:

+- **PyTorch**: 1.10.0
+- **CUDA**: 11.3
+- **cuDNN**: 8
+- **MMCV**: 1.6.0

+The following Python packages are installed in the Docker environment:

+- mmcv-full: 1.6.0
+- mmdet: 2.28.0
+- mmengine: 0.10.4
+- numpy: 1.22.0
+- onnxruntime-gpu: 1.14.0
+- opencv-python: 4.5.4
+- torch: 1.10.0+cu113
+- mmsegmentation: 0.25.0

+The host system has the following characteristics:

+- **Driver NVIDIA**: 470.256.02
+- **CUDA Version**: 11.4

 **Semantic Segmentation with mmsegmentation_ros**

 The mmsegmentation_ros package contains the `mmsegmentor.py` script created by Jianheng Liu.
 This script performs semantic segmentation on images received from a ROS topic, applying a pre-trained segmentation model, and then publishing the processed results.

 Key parameters loaded in the script include:

-    - config_path: Path to the model configuration file.
+- **`config_path`**: Path to the model configuration file.
-    - checkpoint_path: Path to the pre-trained model weights.
+- **`checkpoint_path`**: Path to the pre-trained model weights.
-    - device: Specifies the CPU or GPU for inference.
+- **`device`**: Specifies the CPU or GPU to be used for inference.
-    - palette: Color palette used for visualizing the segmentation maps.
+- **`palette`**: Color palette used for visualizing the segmentation maps.
-    - publish_rate: Rate at which the processed images are published.
+- **`publish_rate`**: Rate at which the processed images are published.

 **Custom Script for Class Filtering**

-Building on top of the original script, a custom script was added that allows loading a `.yaml` file to filter specific classes from the chosen dataset and select the desired color palette for segmentation.
+Building on top of the original script, a custom script `mmsegmentor_yaml.py` was added that allows loading a `.yaml` file to filter specific classes from the chosen dataset and select the desired color palette for segmentation.
+The **`yaml_file_path`** parameter has been added to the key parameters section.
+This can be found in `~/catkin_ws/src/mmsegmentation_ros/scripts`.
 Note: The color format for output images is BGR.

-Ensure that the paths and parameters in the launch file are correctly set to match your dataset and configuration.
-The launch file will handle calling the node and passing the required parameters.
+The configuration files for the MMSegmentation model should be specified in the launch file.

 **Model Configurations and Datasets**